The Subdial Logo

 (suhb-dial)

-A subdial is a smaller auxiliary dial located on the watch face, providing additional information beyond standard timekeeping.
+A subdial is a smaller auxiliary dial on the watch face displaying additional functions like chronograph seconds, date, or power reserve.

 Subdial